The 2018 Summer Conferring Ceremonies will take place from Tuesday 12 June 2018.

 - Men should wear a smart suit, shirt and tie and plain black shoes (no boots or runners).
 Jackets should be buttoned when on stage.

 - Women should wear a smart dress or suit (skirt and jacket or trouser suit), and smart shoes.

 Please note that denim, t-shirts, runners or flip flops should not be worn.
 Tattoos should be covered.
 Please do not carry personal items with you e.g. cameras, bags, umbrellas etc., as you will not be permitted to bring these with you on stage.

-Robes - You can order your academic robes from Phelan Conan Ltd. by completing and submitting this online booking form, before the 8th January 2018.
+Robes - You can order your academic robes from Phelan Conan Ltd. from 1st May 2018 to 4th June 2018 by completing and submitting this online booking form, for Summer Conferrings on 12th June 2018.